Kongsi (film)

-Kongsi is a 2011 Malaysian Malay-language action comedy film written by Farid Kamil and Fadzil Zahari.
+Kongsi (English: Share) is a 2011 Malaysian Malay-language action comedy film directed by Farid Kamil.
 The film starring Shaheizy Sam, Fizo Omar and Yana Samsudin, tells of a murderer called Tumulak, who came to Malaysia to curb the Malaysian secret societies and relationships Tumulak with ASP Shariff.
-The movie was aired on May 12, 2011 and has created a record by recording a RM 1.1 million collection within 1 day of the show.
+The movie was aired on May 12, 2011, and has created a record by recording a RM 1.1 million collection within 1 day of the show.

 Plot

 Tumulak, a murderer sent by his employer, Kimpedu, to curb the secret societies in Malaysia, especially in Kuala Lumpur.
 At that time, Kuala Lumpur was dominated by three secret societies, each led by Pak Maliki (leader of the Malay secret societies), Jimmy (leader of the Chinese secret societies) and Victor (chief secretary of India).
 Among the disruptions caused by Tumulak include killing the subordinates of Pak Maliki and Victor's son.
 This has attracted ASP Shariff's attention to investigate what happened.